LuyuanPeng/LuyuanPeng/README.md

 - 👋 Hi, I’m @LuyuanPeng
 - 👀 I’m interested in oceanic engineering, data science, computer vision, robotics
-- 🌱 I’m currently learning image compression using deep learning techniques and model interpretation
+- 🌱 I’m currently working on visual relocalization, model-based image compression and video compression, and 3D reconstruction in underwater environments
-- 💞️ I’m looking to collaborate on any robotics computer vision projects
+- 💞️ I’m looking to collaborate on projects related to perception in challenging environments (limited visibility, GNSS denied, limited bandwidth)
-- 📫 How to reach me: you can find me on twitter, drop me an email or spot me in Singapore!
+- 📫 How to reach me: you can find me on LinkedIn, drop me an email or spot me in Singapore!

 <!---
 LuyuanPeng/LuyuanPeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.